stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You set a creature alight with fire that can spread to others.*

 Make a melee evocation attack against a target you can see within range.
 On a hit, the target ignites in a violent burst of flame, dealing 1d6 + your spellcasting ability modifier fire damage and setting the target on fire.
-On your next turn, make a evocation attack vs the Dexterity defence of all creatures adjacent to the original target.
+On your next turn, make an evocation attack vs the Dexterity defence of all creatures adjacent to the original target.
 On a hit, they take 1d4 fire damage.

 ## Word of Radiance
 *Evocation Cantrip*<br>